causeifeltlikeit/IronRunnerSteamdeck/README.md

 The script works by detecting certain UI elements whose position changes based on resolution.
 Supported game resolutions: 2560x1440, 1920x1080, 1280x720, 640x480

+Press F11 to restart the script and stop anything it's doing.

 ## Setup
 If you've changed the ingame keybinds, edit the script and change the keybinds near the top.